JaimieHemmings/MS2-dejaview/README.md

 ![JSHint Results](assets/documentation/jshint/javascript.jpg)

-As seen in the image I recieved 7 warnings all relating to the use of my async functions with the recommendation of using `esversion: 8` on the linting software.
+As seen in the image I received 7 warnings all relating to the use of my async functions with the recommendation of using `esversion: 8` on the linting software.
 I checked the documentation [here](https://jshint.com/docs/options/#esversion) which describes the use of a comment line at the beginning of the file in order to change the linting configuration.
-However after adding `/*jshint esversion: 6 */` I recieved the warning `Incompatible values for the 'esversion' and 'esnext' linting options.
+However, after adding `/*jshint esversion: 6 */` I received the warning `Incompatible values for the 'esversion' and 'esnext' linting options.
 (0% scanned).`.
 I tried changing the esversion to various other values as described in the documentation with no luck as well as googling and checking StackOverflow for answers but could not get the esversion to change successfully.

 #### Lighthouse Report